Sunday Anxiety: Why It Happens and How to Calm Your Mind Before Monday

 2. Do a Thought Download

 Jot down everything on your mind—unfinished tasks, worries, reminders.
 Putting thoughts on paper helps reduce cognitive overload.
+In fact, this is a proven way to reduce Sunday night anxiety.

 3. Plan Your Monday—Briefly